top of page

 20 Great Online Courses for High School Students

-Exploring online pre-college courses is a great opportunity, especially if you have a deep passion for a particular subject.
-These courses allow you to enhance your knowledge, gain practical insights, and demonstrate your dedication, which can greatly benefit your college applications and future resumes.
+Exploring online pre-college courses is a great opportunity, especially if you have a deep interest in a particular subject.
+These courses allow you to enhance your knowledge, gain practical insights, and demonstrate your dedication, which can greatly benefit your college applications and resume.

-Enrolling in online pre-college courses can significantly enhance your college applications by highlighting your commitment to academic excellence and practical expertise in your chosen field.
-Admission committees look for candidates who show a genuine passion for their chosen discipline.
+Enrolling in online pre-college courses can significantly enhance your college applications by highlighting your commitment to academic excellence and practical skills in your chosen field.
+Admission committees look for candidates who show a genuine interest in their chosen discipline.

 What should I look for when choosing a course?

-Accreditation and Credibility: Look for institutions that are regionally accredited or have reputable national or international accreditation in the field of economics.
+1. Accreditation and Credibility: Look for institutions that are regionally accredited or have reputable national or international accreditation.

-Instructor Qualifications: Investigate the qualifications of the instructor who will be teaching the course.
-They should have a strong academic background in economics, ideally with a relevant advanced degree (such as a Ph.D.) or extensive professional experience in the field.
+2. Instructor Qualifications: Investigate the qualifications of the instructor who will be teaching the course.
+They should have a strong academic background, ideally with a relevant advanced degree (such as a Ph.D.) or extensive professional experience in the field.

-Course Content and Structure: Review the course content and structure carefully.
-Make sure that the curriculum covers the topics that align with your learning objectives and goals and look for a course that is well-organized, with clearly defined learning objectives, assignments, and assessments.
+3. Course Content and Structure: Review the course content and structure carefully.
+Make sure that the curriculum covers the topics that align with your learning objectives and goals, and look for a course that is well-organized, with clearly defined learning objectives, assignments, and assessments.

 Cost: Free